Submissions

 Manuscript checklists:

-For observational studies, please follow the CONSORT statement and submit a completed CONSORT checklist as supporting information.
+For observational studies, please follow the STROBE statement and submit a completed STROBE checklist as supporting information.

 For systematic reviews, please follow the PRISMA statement and submit a PRISMA checklist as supporting information.